felipecorreia/data-engineering-portfolio/nascidos_vivos/readme.md

 ## EN
-# Live Birth Analysis (SINASC)
+Live Births Analysis (SINASC)
 ## Objective
-This project aims to explore the microdata from the Live Birth Information System (SINASC), available on the [Base dos Dados](https://basedosdados.org/) platform.
+This project aims to explore the microdata from the Live Births Information System (SINASC), available on the [Base dos Dados](https://basedosdados.org/) platform.
 Using SQL, I will analyze the distribution of births by sex and race/color over the years, as well as answer other relevant questions.

 ## Questions Answered